Inspiring Purpose & Equipping for Life

 College: Union University class of 2010, Bachelor of Art in History; Student athlete (soccer)

-Family: Wife, Whitney, class of 2006 (his ECS senior prom date!) and two daughters: Corinne (age 2) and Meryl (age 5 months)
+Family: Wife, Whitney, class of 2006 (his ECS senior prom date!) and two young daughters: Corinne and Meryl .

 Professional: Teaches World History and Perspectives; Head of Discipleship Groups; Allender House Dean; Varsity Boys and Girls Soccer Coach